nathanlong/rules/content/games/east-west.md

 ---
 title: East-West
 description: Shed your cards as fast as you can, as new cards are drawn to help or hinder you.
 minplayers: 2
 maxplayers: 2
+bestplayers: 2
 time: 30
 equipment: A standard deck of cards.
 designer: Reiner Knizia